carlosverissimo3001/FEUP-PRI/exam.md

 - **Rank**: The search engine ranks the images based on their relevance to a given search query and the quality of the image.

 When a user performs a search using an image search engine, the search engine retrieves the relevant images from the index and displays them in the search results.

+In addition:

+- The text content of the document which includes the multimedia resource is used for describing it
+- The anchor text in links to the multimedia resource is associated to it
+- The tags assigned to a multimedia resource are asoociated to it

 ### Q : Give examples of ranking signals used by search engines.